52nd Frankfurt Spring Ball & Day School

 A. There are a few (fairly basic) hotels in Mühlheim-Dietesheim.
 The Hotel-Café Kinnel looks fairy reasonable but we only know it from its web site.

-If you prefer a more fancy place to stay, the good suburban rail connection makes it feasible to find something in Frankfurt.
+If you prefer a fancier place to stay, the good suburban rail connection makes it feasible to find something in Frankfurt.
 The usual hotel web sites should turn up many options that are reachable late at night and cater to all tastes and wallet sizes.

 We may also be able to arrange private hospitality (sleeping-bag class) with members of the Club.
 This operates on the time-honoured basis of “first come, first served”.